ARM-software/arm-trusted-firmware/docs/process/security-hardening.rst

 -------------

 Several build options can be used to check for security issues.
-Refer to the :ref:`User Guide` for detailed information on the specific build options.
+Refer to the :ref:`Build Options` for detailed information on these.

 - The ``BRANCH_PROTECTION`` build flag can be used to enable Pointer Authentication and Branch Target Identification.